nkrishnaswamy/nkrishnaswamy.github.io/_posts/2020-07-02-virtual-conferences-are-weird.md

 layout: post
 ---

-For my last act as a postdoc/first act as a professor, I present our late-breaking report, *Situated Multimodal Control of Mobile Robot: Navigation Through a
+For my last act as a postdoc/first act as a professor, I presented our late-breaking report, *Situated Multimodal Control of Mobile Robot: Navigation Through a
 Virtual Environmment* at [RoboDIAL: the Special Session on Situated Dialogue with Virtual Agents and Robots](https://robodial.github.io) at the
 [SigDIAL conference](http://www.sigdial.org/workshops/conference21/).
 The conference was originally slated to take place in Boise, Idaho, but due to the COVID-19 pandemic was moved to an all virtual format.
 Not knowing what to expect from a virtual conference, this has been a new experience for me, and while it was odd